 So most of this post has obviously been written from the perspective of the medical student, but let’s take a moment to give some advice to the significant other who has to deal with their busy med student lover.

 Communication Overload: You texted him at 4:34, and now its 5:15 and he hasn’t responded.
 Is he dead?
 Has he lost interest??
 Is he with another girl?!
-No no and no. He’s alive, he’s still into you, and the only other girl he’s seeing is the 50 year-old female lecturer he’s watching through his computer screen.
+No no and no. He’s alive, he’s still into you, and the only other girl he’s seeing is the female lecturer he’s watching through his computer screen.
 If he’s in a really good study zone, it’s imperative that he makes the most of it.
 Understand.

-Be Patient: When he calls after a stressful day, put on your psychologist pants, listen to him, and continue to encourage.
+Be Patient: When he calls after a stressful day, put on your therapist pants, listen to him, and continue to encourage.
 Try to sympathize.
 Even if you don’t want to hear it, act interested in what he is saying.
 You might be the only person he’s spoken to all day.

 Petty Drama: This goes for both parties.
 Pick your battles.
 Him liking a female classmate’s Instagram picture is not argument fodder.
 Taking a few hours to respond isn’t either.